 Let's face it, territory management is important.
 Harvard business review confirms it.
 We have already discussed the reasons why you should be doing it here, here, and here.
-But there are certain areas where it is even more important than others.
+But there are certain times and areas where it is even more important than others.
 Let's examine.

 Are you selling B2B2C?

 Territory management is typically more important where the sale is the B2B predecessor of a consumer sale.
 This is because the consumer sale is likely distributed closer to the consumer.
 Your B2B efforts need to become a part of those consumer sales before the competition gets there.
 Good territory management maximizes your efficiency and reach based on your sales resources.